Skip to content

 Our latest research reveals that many sugar brands are not offering Fairtrade sugar, leaving their supply chains open to human rights violations and exploitation.

 As Fairtrade sugar is typically made with higher working standards for farmers, including higher pay and more job security, we are disappointed to see some sugar brands are still not accredited.
-Of the 10 sugar brands assessed within our research, 6 of these do not sell any Fairtrade sugar products!
+Of the 10 sugar brands assessed within our research, 6 of these do not sell any Fairtrade sugar products.
 If you want to buy Fairtrade sugar, look for sugar brands that receive a top ethical rating under our Fairtrade category.

-When purchasing from any brand, is it crucial to be aware of who their parent company is and what other industries they operate in.
+When purchasing from any brand, it is crucial to be aware of who their parent company is and what other industries they operate in.
 Many brands may seem ethical but, in truth, they are owned by a company that deals in other, more controversial, industries.

 For instance, Billington’s and Silver Spoon are owned by Associated British Foods (ABF), a company that has received much criticism in the past.
 ABF owns the well-known fast fashion chain, Primark, which is under constant scrutiny for its poor human rights and environmental practices.
 This is one of the reasons why Billington’s and Silver Spoon receive a low score of 39 in our research.